EvoLib/evo-net/README.md

 EvoNet is intentionally usable as a standalone library.
 Evolutionary control, fitness evaluation, and mutation scheduling are provided by EvoLib.

 ---

-> **Project status: Beta**
-> Interfaces, APIs, and internal structure may change as the project evolves.

----